devpedroferreira/interface-devburger/2024/DevClub/css/project_1_wecare_pet/README.md

 From figma.com, introducing for students.

-Lesson CSS, project: We care
+Lesson CSS, project: We care, responsive site for petshop.

 <h3>tecnologies utilized:</h3>